umarhassan-mitodl/11.122-fall-2002/content/pages/syllabus.md

 Hawken, Paul, Amory Lovins, and L. Hunter Lovins, _Natural Capitalism_, Boston, Little, Brown and Company, 1999.

-Individual chapters of Natural Capitalism are also available at: {{% resource_link "43bd1d21-cde1-4d4b-aa3c-442e20c663ec" "http://www.natcap.org/sitepages/pid20.php" %}}.
+Individual chapters of Natural Capitalism are also available at: [http://www.natcap.org/sitepages/pid20.php](http://www.natcap.org/sitepages/pid20.php).

 Additional required readings for the class will be available in a course reader.
 The reader can be purchased from CopyTech in the basement of building 11.
 The required books and reader will also be on reserve in Rotch Library.